OhYash/KnowledgeDay/_posts/2020-11-29-bostons-robots.md

 [![Parkour video gif](gif link)](yt link) // maybe from the verge

 So anyway, with a height of 1.5m, and 80 KGs of weight, you'd want to see how close to real life human like movements it handles.
-Just watch this video right here.
+Just watch [this video right here]().
 (PS.
-Walking on Snow is kinda complex and it shows)
+Walking on Snow is kinda complex and I did not realise as much until saw this Atlas trying to move around like a kid)

 ## Spot
 The latest and the most popular from the most popular robot maker.
 Why?
 Easy, it resembles the design of a **dog**.